APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 “Even if it’s nothing political and you just have Arabic writing on your shirt – and it could literally mean sunshine – they will literally call you a terrorist now,”[^202].
 This isn't highschool but it seems like students need things spelled out explicitly, this word is hatespeech, there are consequenced to its use, period.

-We've also learned that certain "civil disobedience" is not protected, and cause a lot of backlash.
+We've also learned that certain "civil disobedience" is not protected, and causes a lot of backlash.
 There are students who can't get to class, to their jobs, who are disabled and prevented access.
 They *hate* it when protesters block their pathways; they talk to eachother and they spread the word.
 Scenes like this could be reanacted in a Title VI training video to illustrate.
 Ultimately the backlash is significant enough to measurably undermine a cause, and more importantly it gives administrators the right to shut a protest down.

-Other important topics: if a student witnesses incidents of Title VI or potential Title VI violations, it should be reported; how to be a "message activist" rather than an "identity activist", how as an organization to have a "clear" message and stay on message, descalation tactics, 1st Ammendment rights[^213][^214][^215], fostering an inclusive environment, basic professionalism, and the list goes on.
+Other important topics: if a student witnesses incidents of Title VI or potential Title VI violations, it should be reported, how to be a "message activist" rather than an "identity activist", how as an organization to have a "clear" message and stay on message, descalation tactics, 1st Ammendment rights[^213][^214][^215], fostering an inclusive environment, basic professionalism, and the list goes on.

 The Office of Equity, Diversity, and Inclusion has good foundational resources to "learn" here[^211] and to "know" here[^212].